14 FAM 720

 14 FAM 723.1 Items That May Be Transported in a Diplomatic Pouch

 a.
 Primary purpose: The primary use of the diplomatic pouch is to transport items between U.S. Government agencies for the official use of the U.S. Government.
 The Department transmits unclassified and sensitive but unclassified (SBU) items in unclassified pouches.
 The Department transmits Confidential, Secret, and Top Secret items in classified pouches.
-Unclassified items whose sensitivity warrants courier handling and SBU items may also be sent in classified pouches.
+Unclassified and SBU items that warrant courier handling due to their sensitivity may also be sent in classified pouches.

 b.
 Official unclassified items: Unclassified items are sent to posts from Department offices through the unclassified diplomatic pouch but items are limited in size and weight (see 14 FAH-4 H-213.1 for limitations by type of container).

 NOTE: “Items” does not mean official purchases from vendors.
 Posts must use the U.S. Despatch Agencies for shipment of official unclassified supplies or equipment from a vendor.
-In urgent situations, posts may use the unclassified pouch for official supplies or equipment, but posts are requested to limit orders to 6 cubic foot per shipment (approximately the size of 5-copy paper boxes).
-Should these parameters be exceeded, funding is required (see 14 FAM 723.3 regarding bulk shipments).
+In urgent situations, posts may use the unclassified pouch for official supplies or equipment, but posts are requested to limit orders to 6 cubic feet per shipment (approximately the size of five-copy paper boxes).
+If these parameters are exceeded, funding is required (see 14 FAM 723.3 regarding bulk shipments).

 c.
-Official classified items: While the Department places no size or weight limit on official items being sent through the classified diplomatic pouch, some posts have size or weight restrictions; these are listed on the Diplomatic Pouch and Mail Division (DPM) website.
-Other agency and some Department shipments will be billed by the Department’s Courier Division (DS/C/DC) for transportation.
+Official classified items: While the Department places no size or weight limit on official items being sent through the classified diplomatic pouch, some posts have size or weight restrictions; these are listed on the Diplomatic Pouch and Mail Division A/LM/PMP/DPM website.
+Other agency and some Department shipments will be billed by the Department’s Office of Diplomatic Courier Service (DS/C/DC) for transportation.
 Please contact WRDCD-OPS@state.gov for questions pertaining to this topic.
 Classified material received in a sealed container (envelope, box, etc.) from any source must be controlled and accounted for by a registry number on a bar-coded Form OF-120, Diplomatic Pouch Mail Registration, or similar barcode-readable control number from point of origin to addressee/destination.
-The originator is responsible for affixing appropriate registry forms and indicating proper classification (see 12 FAM 539.4-2 and 14 FAH-4 H-222.1, paragraph c).
+The originator is responsible for affixing appropriate registry forms and indicating proper classification on items (see 12 FAM 539.4-2 and 14 FAH-4 H-222.1, paragraph c).

 d.
 Personal mail: Authorized personnel at Category B posts (see 14 FAH-4 H-113.2) have full use of the diplomatic pouch for personal mail.
 Eligible personal items for authorized personnel at Category B posts are letters, flats, and parcels that are limited in size, weight, and content (see 14 FAH-4 H-213.1 for size and weight limitations; 14 FAM Exhibit 723.2 for content limitations; 14 FAM 724.1-3 for personal office and training materials; and 14 FAM 740 for regulations on personal mail).